 John Lewis offers ‘Beautycycle‘ of cosmetic packaging to loyalty cardholders but its still a Terracycle scheme that they’ve rebranded to make themselves look more sustainable.

-Terracycle also has a crisp packet recycling scheme for all brands, and you can request a point at your office if you wish (we have one at mine).
+Terracycle also has a crisp packet recycling scheme for all brands, and you can request a point at your office if you wish.
 Otherwise, you can create an account and send your packets to them once you have enough.

-You can take old glasses to any of the collection points on this map (Specsavers is a big one) and they will send them to Vision Aid Overseas who distribute them to visually impaired people around the world.
+You can take old glasses to any of the collection points on this map – Specsavers stores is a big one.
+They will send them to Vision Aid Overseas who distribute them to visually impaired people around the world.

 Mattresses are slightly complicated, because they are recyclable in theory but this doesn’t seem to happen in practice.
 They have to be manually stripped which is why the recycling service isn’t really offered.

 Some manufacturers do take them back but only if you buy a new one from them.
-If there’s nothing wrong with your mattress then consider donating it to a charity who can give it to someone in need.
+If there’s nothing wrong with your mattress then consider donating it to a charity to give to someone in need.
 Use a mattress protector to keep it in good shape.